School of Chemical, Biological and Materials Engineering

-Laboratories and offices for chemical engineering are located in Sarkeys Energy Center, Carson Engineering Center, Stephenson Research and Technology Center.
-Facilities include a unit operations laboratory, separations and purification laboratories, polymers laboratories, small angle x-ray scattering laboratory, catalysis laboratories, biomass conversion and biofuels laboratories, thin films laboratory, biotechnology and biomedical laboratories, surfactants laboratories, and other graduate research project laboratories.
+Laboratories and offices for chemical engineering are located in Sarkeys Energy Center, Carson Engineering Center, and Stephenson Research and Technology Center.
+Facilities include a unit operations laboratory and laboratories dedicated to research in separations and purification, polymers, small angle x-ray scattering, catalysis, biomass conversion and biofuels, thin films, biomedical and biotechnology, and surfactants and other graduate research project laboratories.
 We occupy several fully equipped laboratories in Carson Engineering Center focusing on applied surfactant technology and enhanced oil recovery.
 The facilities in Stephenson includes laboratory areas specifically designed for bioengineering research, and we occupy over 3,000 square feet of the space shared with the Bioengineering Center.
 Areas of research emphasis include biofuels and bioenergy, nano technology, remediation of polluted soil and water, process systems engineering, bone and vascular tissue engineering, rheology of blood, polymer fibers processing and polymer characterization, biotechnology and biomedical engineering, advanced design, catalysis, electrochemistry, surface modification using ultrathin films, carbon nanotube production, and natural gas utilization.

 CHEMICAL, BIOLOGICAL AND MATERIALS ENGINEERING PROGRAM EDUCATIONAL OBJECTIVES

 Our chemical engineering undergraduate program is preparing our recent graduates to meet the following objectives: